opencrvs/documentation/v1.8.0/developers/infrastructure.md

 ## OpenCRVS Local Infrastructure Setup Guide

+Setting up OpenCRVS servers locally allows infrastructure developers to experiment with provisioning and deployment automation in a safe environment, without needing to perform real deployments to remote servers.
+It enables quick iteration on Ansible playbooks, inventory configurations, and service orchestration, providing hands-on experience with how the infrastructure is composed and managed.

 This guide will help you set up the OpenCRVS infrastructure locally for development and testing purposes.
 It covers all essential steps, from cloning the country configuration repository to provisioning servers.

 ## Prerequisites